timesscar/tinyllama-docs/docs/itxllama/getting-started.md

 ## Unbox and Assembly

-Each ITX-Llama shipped from [Retrodreams.ca][Retrodreams] should come with the following installed:
+Each ITX-Llama shipped from the [Retrodreams.ca Shop][Retrodreams] should come with the following installed:

 * **Modem:** Wemos D1 Mini ESP8266 for "modem-over-WiFi"